What is a lakehouse in Microsoft Fabric?

 Microsoft Fabric Lakehouse is a data architecture platform for storing, managing, and analyzing structured and unstructured data in a single location.
 It's a flexible and scalable solution that allows organizations to handle large volumes of data using various tools and frameworks to process and analyze that data.
 It integrates with other data management and analytics tools to provide a comprehensive solution for data engineering and analytics.

-An important distinction between default warehouse is that it's a read-only experience and doesn't support the full T-SQL surface area of a transactional data warehouse.
-Note that only the tables in Delta format are available in the SQL endpoint.
-Parquet, CSV, and other formats can't be queried using the SQL endpoint.
-If you don't see your table, convert it to Delta format.
+Only the tables in Delta format are available in the SQL analytics endpoint.
+Parquet, CSV, and other formats can not be queried using the SQL analytics endpoint.
+If you don't see your table, you will need convert it to Delta format.

 The automatic table discovery and registration is a feature of Lakehouse that provides a fully managed file to table experience for data engineers and data scientists.
 You can drop a file into the managed area of the Lakehouse and the system automatically validates it for supported structured formats, and registers it into the metastore with the necessary metadata such as column names, formats, compression, and more.
 (Currently the only supported format is Delta table.)
 You can then reference the file as a table and use SparkSQL syntax to interact with the data.